taniapalit2110-collab/integrated-accounting-financial-analysis/order_to_cash/01_customer_master.md

 A unique identifier assigned to each customer.

 ### Customer Name
-The legal or business name used for customer identification and billing.
+The legal or business name used to identify and bill the customer.

 ### Customer Type
 Classifies customers, such as: